gemfire/spring-data-for-vmware-gemfire/documentation/reference/mapping.md

 ### <a id="filtering-by-class-type"></a>

-Similar to `ReflectionBasedAutoSerializer`, Spring Data for VMware GemFire's `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.
+Similar to `ReflectionBasedAutoSerializer`, [spring-data-gemfire-name]'s `MappingPdxSerializer` lets you filter the types of objects that are serialized and deserialized.

-However, unlike `ReflectionBasedAutoSerializer`, which uses complex regular expressions to express which types the serializer handles, Spring Data for VMware GemFire's `MappingPdxSerializer` uses the much more robust [java.util.function.Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) interface and API to express type-matching criteria.
+However, unlike `ReflectionBasedAutoSerializer`, which uses complex regular expressions to express which types the serializer handles, [spring-data-gemfire-name]'s `MappingPdxSerializer` uses the much more robust [java.util.function.Predicate](https://docs.oracle.com/javase/8/docs/api/java/util/function/Predicate.html) interface and API to express type-matching criteria.

 You can implement a <code>Predicate</code> using Java's <a